VNPTSmartCA/android-deeplink-sdk-example/README.md

 }
 ```

-Add the dependency in level module:
+Add the dependency to your `build.gradle` in level module:

 ```gradle
 implementation 'com.github.VNPTSmartCA:android-sdk:1.0.3'